essenius/FitNesseFitSharpFeatureDemos/README.md

 Differences are:
 * Download the repo code as a zip file and extract the contents of the folder ``FitNesseFitSharpFeatureDemos-master`.
 * Go to solution folder: `cd /D %LOCALAPPDATA%\FitNesse\TestSlim`
+* If you have .NET SDK installed:
     * Build fixture solution: `dotnet build --configuration release TestSlim.sln`
     * Go to fixture folder: `cd TestSlim`
     * Publish fixture: `dotnet publish --output bin\Deploy\net5.0 --framework net5.0 --configuration release TestSlim.csproj`
+* If you do not have .NET SDK installed: download `TestSlim.zip` from the latest [release](../../releases) and extract it into `TestSlim\TestSlim`
-* Go to the assembly folder and start FitNesse
+* Go to the assembly folder `TestSlim\TestSlim\bin\Deploy\net5.0` and start FitNesse.
 * Run the suite: Open a browser and enter the URL http://localhost:8080/FitSharpDemos.FeatureDemoSuite?suite

 # Contribute